jefftrevino/Springboard/data_wrangling_json/README.md

 # World Bank Dataset JSON Data Wrangling Exercise
-Some JSON and Pandas gymnastics with a World Bank Ethiopian school quality improvement project dataset.
+Some JSON and Pandas gymnastics with a World Bank dataset, from a school quality improvement project in Ethiopia.